1-4200/BDND-project4-FlightSurety/README.md

 - Oracles provide flight status information

 ## How to set up
-`npm install`
+Download node_modules by `npm install`
-`ganache-cli -a 100 -l 9999999`

-Rewrite mnemonic in `truffle.js` according to the ganache-cli's mnemonic
+Launch ganache by `ganache-cli -a 100 -l 9999999` Rewrite mnemonic in `truffle.js` according to the ganache-cli's mnemonic Truffle migration by `truffle migrate`

-truffle compile
-truffle test
-truffle migrate

 ### Develop Client
 To run truffle tests: